Practical Information

 From airport: You can book an Uber, Bolt or InDrive (local alternative) from the airport on arrival.
 There are also standard taxis that will be more expensive, charging between 20 and 40 USD, whereas an Uber/Bolt/InDrive is typically around 10 USD.
 To save time you can take the Expressway, but you need cash to pay the toll.
 The charges were recently raised from 300 KES to about 450 KES from the airport to Westlands.

-4. SIM card and mobile money (MPESA) and cash
+5. SIM card and mobile money (M-PESA)

-Safaricom is the most used provider and you can get a sim card at the airport (they have a booth just outside after you exit customs), or at Safaricom shops around the city - the closest to the Kilele venue is in Sarit Mall (5 mins walk).
+Safaricom is the most used provider and you can get a SIM card at the airport (they have a booth just outside after you exit customs), or at Safaricom shops around the city - the closest to the Kilele venue is in Sarit Mall (5 min walk).

-The current exchange rate for the Kenyan Shilling is 174 to the Euro, and 158 to the dollar.
 Some people only use M-PESA for all transactions, but it’s sometimes good to have some cash handy.
-Debit and credit cards are also widely accepted.

-5. Safety
+6. Safety

 Be aware of yourself and belongings.
 Simple precautions of not having your wallet, phone or valuables on display should be observed.
 Also be aware to not have your phone out if you’re in a car with an open window moving in slow traffic as it might get snatched.